)}

 • Primary product: compliance automation (SOC 2 evidence collection, ISO 27001 control monitoring, continuous compliance dashboards).
 Pentest is an add-on service routed through a partner marketplace.

 • Persona fit: founders already inside one of these compliance platforms who want a single procurement workflow for compliance evidence collection plus pentest report.
-Worth knowing: the pentest itself is delivered by a partner vendor, so the standard 8 vendor evaluation criteria (methodology disclosure, named lead tester, retest policy, sample report, India entity, audit acceptance history, founder involvement, pricing transparency) still apply to whoever delivers.
+Worth knowing: whoever ends up performing the test, the standard 8 vendor evaluation criteria (methodology disclosure, named lead tester, retest policy, sample report, India entity, audit acceptance history, founder involvement, pricing transparency) still apply to whoever delivers.

 10. Freelance OSCP testers (individual contractor)